 LPG Gas Ovens

 For those who don’t have a natural (mains) gas connection in the kitchen, LPG gas models might be a worthy consideration.
 While some gas ovens can be installed to run on either natural gas or LPG, there are models that cook solely using flames fuelled by an LPG bottle.
 However, LPG gas ovens aren’t as popular as more traditional gas ovens, meaning you won’t have the range of models available.

 Should I buy a gas oven?

-Depending on your cooking needs, gas ovens provide a number of options from large family sized ovens to simple two person freestanding models.
+Depending on your cooking needs, gas ovens provide a number of options from large family sized ovens to simple two-person freestanding models.
 Gas ovens should probably be thought of as an investment in your home, so be sure to think carefully about which brand and model is the best fit for you.
 For further reading, head over to our latest customer satisfaction reviews.